TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 ```

 It stops after evaluating the next line. `name` now returns `BOB`.
 Calling `next` again will evaluate the following line.
 Try it out to know what `greeting` will return.
 Pry-byebug has a few more commands, play around with them to get a feel of what they do.
-You can find the commands with a short description of what they do [here](https://github.com/deivid-rodriguez/pry-byebug).
+You can find the commands with a short description of what they do [in the pry-byebug README](https://github.com/deivid-rodriguez/pry-byebug).

 As you can see, using Pry-byebug for debugging achieves the same outcome as `puts` debugging: it allows you to confirm the assumptions you have about particular parts of your code.
 If your code is complex, Pry-byebug will probably allow you to debug quicker thanks to its interactive runtime environment.
 In such scenarios, Pry-byebug will be easier to interact with than having to add `puts` statements everywhere and re-running your code each time.